AyeshaAmjad0828/LLMs-Table-Predictions/README.md

 ## Finetuning LLMs to predict on some of the popular Kaggle datasets.

 > Refer to the [pre-requisites]([AyeshaAmjad0828/LLMs-Table-Predictions: Training LLMs on some of the popular kaggle datasets (github.com)](https://github.com/AyeshaAmjad0828/LLMs-Table-Predictions?tab=readme-ov-file#pre-requisites)) section for the environment set up prior to starting this experiment.
+>
+> Here are the results of this experiment on [fraud detection](https://www.kaggle.com/datasets/kartik2112/fraud-detection) data.

 ### Technology Stack